API Usage

 Understanding Our Systemโ

-Unlike traditional APIs, we use a quota system:
+Unlike traditional APIs, we use a transparent credit system:

 Traditional rate-limited APIs: